paul-schweng/UNDECIDED/docs/SRS.md

 - [3.1.18 verify](#3118-verify)

 ### 3.1.1 register
-In the authentification process a guest and a business user have to register to get acces to the webpage.
+In the authentification process a guest and a business user have to register to get acces to the website.
 A guest becomes a user by creating a account.
 ### 3.1.2 login
-The Webpage will provide the possibility to log in.
+The website will provide the possibility to log in.
 This will also make the usability easier when a user wants to manage his sessions, post or join a session because they don't have to enter their mail address every time.
 ### 3.1.3 delete account
 A user and a business user is able to delete his account and thus the ability to delete their data.
 ### 3.1.4 logout